-the purposes and processes involved.
-We take the activity for granted much like with For some people, comprehending seems to develop listening and speaking. automatically.
+Reading is so much of our daily life that most of the time we hardly consider the purposes and processes involved.
+We take the activity for granted much like with listening and speaking.
+For some people, comprehending seems to develop automatically.
 Certainly there are non-readers in our communities who need basic help.
 But poor readers need help to develop reading comprehension.